 How to Apply?

-Photo of the old toilet still installed
+Take a pic of your old toilet still installed.

 Wait for an email from the City’s Water Conservation team with further instructions.
 All applicants will be notified of the outcome of their application either by email or mail.
 If approved, applicants will also be notified of approximately when the $100 utility tax credit will be applied.